 2D Global max pooling

-The 2D Global max pooling block performs exactly the same operation as the 2D Max pooling block except that the pool size (i.e., Horizontal pooling factor x Vertical pooling factor) is the size of the entire input of the block, i.e., it computes a single max value for all the incoming data.
+The 2D Global max pooling block performs exactly the same operation as the 2D Max pooling block except that the pool size (i.e., Horizontal pooling factor x Vertical pooling factor) is the size of the entire input of the block, i.e., it computes a single max value for each of the input channels.